 More detailed information on clinical placements can be found in the Student Clinical Handbook which is distributed during the semester before the start of your clinical rotations.
+At that time you will have the opportunity to request clinical sites, preceptors, and/or any specialty interests you have.
+Every effort is made to meet student requests based on program goals.
 Additional information can also be found on Canvas under your Orientation course.